Algebraic solutions of linear differential equations: an arithmetic approach: Algebraicity and integrality

-The connexion we have outlined above between $p$-curvature and $p$-adic analysis is quite nice but it is restricted to a fixed prime number $p$.
-In the perspective of the Grothendieck conjecture, we would like however to let $p$ vary and study interactions between different primes.

-An object capable to reflect these interactions is the \emph{Berkovich line over $\Z$}, which was anticipated by Berkovich himself in~\cite{Berkovich90} and then developed by Poineau~\cite{Poineau10}.
-By definition, it it the space $\calM(\Z[x])$ consisting of all \emph{bounded multiplicative semi-norms} $\Vert \cdot \Vert : \Z[x] \to \R$.
-By definition, a semi-norm is a norm except that we authorize nonzero elements to have norm zero.
+In the perspective of the Grothendieck conjecture, we would like to let $p$ vary and understand how the aforementioned convergence properties interact.
+A promising object, which looks capable to reflect these interactions is the \emph{Berkovich line over $\Z$}, which was anticipated by Berkovich himself in~\cite{Berkovich90} and then developed by Poineau~\cite{Poineau10}.
+By definition, it is the space $\calM(\Z[x])$ consisting of all \emph{bounded multiplicative semi-norms} $\Vert \cdot \Vert : \Z[x] \to \R$.
+A semi-norm is a norm except that we authorize nonzero elements to have norm zero.
 It is said multiplicative if $\Vert f g \Vert = \Vert f \Vert \cdot \Vert g \Vert$ for all $f, g \in \Z[x]$ and bounded when

 where $|a_i|$ denotes the usual absolute value of $a_i$.
 Of course, the Berkovich line $\calM(\Z[x])$ is not only a set but is endowed with a rich additional geometrical structure: a topology, a structural sheaf, \emph{etc.} Besides, after Poineau's work, we have at our disposal a whole panel of powerful tools (inspired by modern algebraic geometry) to work with it.